Paid Family Leave in New York State

 When can I begin taking paid family leave?

-If you’ve worked for your employer for at least six months, you can start receiving benefits on January 1, 2018.
-Otherwise, you may start receiving benefits six months after your start date.
+You can start receiving benefits six months after your start date.
 If you work less than 20 hours per week, you may need to work for slightly longer (175 days) to qualify.

 Who pays for paid family leave?

 Workers pay for paid family leave through small payroll deductions.
-For 2018, these deductions will be no more than $1.65 per week and many workers will pay less than that.
+For 2018, these deductions are no more than an average of $1.65 per week and many workers will pay less than that.

 Is this different from temporary disability insurance (TDI)?